Everything you need to know about tax data: consultation and types

 Check tax data online

 Tax information for the income tax return usually arrives by mail in May.
-However, there are also quicker and easier ways to consult it online, using the Electronic Office from Tax AgencyThis is especially helpful as you won't have to wait for them to arrive in the mail.
+However, there are also quicker and easier ways to consult it online, using the Electronic Office of Tax AgencyThis is especially useful, as you won’t have to wait to receive them by mail.
+To access your tax information online, you must identify yourself using one of the following options:

-The process involves accessing the official website of the Tax Agency, going to the “Highlighted procedures” section and selecting “Tax data”.
-Next, the taxpayer must choose the corresponding identification method.
+The process involves accessing the official website of the Tax Agency, going to the “Featured Procedures” section, and selecting “Tax Data.”
+The taxpayer must then choose the appropriate identification method.

 Step by step to access tax data online

-- Accesses Official website of the Tax Agency and select “Tax data” in the “Highlighted procedures” options.
+1. Accesses Official website of the Tax Agency and select “Tax data” in the “Featured transactions” options.

 This procedure allows you to consult updated tax data, including data from previous years.
 It is advisable to review all the content before proceeding with the tax return to avoid errors.